omoyemiquadri/Idea-for-Quiz-game/README.md

 # Idea-for-Quiz-game
-A test of knowledge, especially as a competition between individuals or teams as a form of entertainment.
+A test of knowledge, especially as a competition between individuals or teams as a form of entertainments